Alexmhack/django_library/README.md

 ured data.
 For example, <something> , will capture the marked pattern and pass the value to the view as a variable "something".
 You can optionally precede the variable name with a converter specification that defines the type of data (int, str, slug, uuid, path).

+all we need to do for creating catalog/book_detail.html is pass the model = Book to BookDetailView